 We have a staff of twelve at the Albright, including our Communication’s Director, Sarah Fairman, who is very much my right hand.
-We also have Financial Manager, Chef, librarians, as well as housekeeping and maintenance staff.
+We also have Financial Manager, a Chef, librarians, as well as housekeeping and maintenance staff.

-What is your activity?
+What are your activities?

 As director, I am active in everything!
 So I am heavily involved and in the day to day management of the Institute, fundraising, and in providing resources for our fellows and our residents.
-And the Albright is, as it’s called, a research Institute, and so we have scholars coming from all around the world, not just United-States, but from everywhere, to conduct their research here.
-We provide about three hundred thousands dollars in fellowships annually ; we provide room and board, several amenities, and space for them to conduct their research.
-And so one of my jobs is to facilitate the research, and make sure, they are happy, and if there is problems, to help them.
+And the Albright is, as it’s called, a research Institute, and so we have scholars coming from all around the world, not just the United-States, but from everywhere, to conduct their research here.
+We provide about three hundred thousand dollars in fellowships annually ; we provide room and board, several amenities, and space for them to conduct their research.
+And so one of my jobs is to facilitate the research, and make sure, they are happy, and if there are problems, to help them.

 Do you have a Library?

 Yes we have an extensive library focused on Near Eastern Studies, and especially the archaeology of the region.
-Our resources complement well the other nearby facilities provided by the Ecole Biblique, Rockefeller Museum, and Hebrew University.
+Our resources complement well the other nearby facilities provided by the Ecole biblique, Rockefeller Museum, and Hebrew University.

 What are the story of this place and its role today ?